Council meeting FAQs

 Why are there two meetings?

 The Ordinary Council Meeting (OCM) is where the Councillors vote on the items on the agenda.

 Is there an opportunity for the public to ask questions or make a statement?

 Yes, public questions and statements may be made at the beginning and end of both the ABF and OCM meetings.
 Questions and statements relating to an item on the agenda generally happen at the first public questions or public statement time at the start of the meeting.
 Other questions and statements on matters of concern or interest are generally made at the public questions or public statement time at the end.

 A separate opportunity exists for presentations to be made relating to specific items on the agenda at the ABF, and for deputations to be made on a matter on the agenda at both the OCM and ABF.

 Decisions are made at the OCM.
 As such if the question or statement relates to a matter that is on the agenda, it is that any public participation made be either at the ABF, or during the first public question and public statement time at the OCM.
 At the second public question and statement time at the OCM, the decision would have already been made.

 What is the correct protocol for asking questions or making a statement?

-A member of the public must state his or her name and address clearly before asking any question or making a statement.
+A member of the public must state his or her name clearly before asking any question or making a statement.
 While not required, it is recommended that questions and statement be provided in advance by completing the Public Question/Statement Form.